jenessatan/disney-story/README.md

 This is the exploratory view where users can view different eras and look at voice actors and movie data.

 ### Sources of Data:
-As per our project proposal, our visualizations use the Disney dataset provided in [Data World](https://data.world/dot2/disney-character-data-set-project/workspace/project-summary?agentid=kgarrett&datasetid=disney-character-success-00-16) and the [Academy Award dataset from Kaggle](https://www.kaggle.com/theacademy/academy-awards).
-Missing movie and actor data was taken from IMDB.
+As per our project proposal, our visualizations use the [Disney dataset provided in Data World](https://data.world/dot2/disney-character-data-set-project/workspace/project-summary?agentid=kgarrett&datasetid=disney-character-success-00-16) and the [Academy Award dataset from Kaggle](https://www.kaggle.com/theacademy/academy-awards).
+Missing movie and actor data was taken manually from [IMDB](https://www.imdb.com/).

 ### Data Preprocessing Pipeline
 There were slight inconsistencies between the Disney datasets in the Data World workspace.
 Therefore, most of our data preprocessing involved rectifying those inconsistencies.
 This includes: